holoviz/holoviz/doc/community.rst

 **Do you have a quick, specific issue that likely has an immediate solution?**
 You can chat with other users on the PyViz `Gitter channel <https://gitter.im/pyviz/pyviz>`__.
-Use gitter for quick feedback while you are working on a task:
+You can use gitter for very quick feedback while you are working on a task:

+  - Does anyone know if there is support for X somewhere in holoviz?
   - I'm having trouble setting up the development environment.
   - I messed up my git branches, can someone take a look?
   - Does anyone know how to make this behavior change?

+But note that most people who go to Gitter should really go to Discourse instead, taking the time to make a proper post with all the details.
+Usually on gitter our response will just be "please open a Discourse issue".
+Gitter is well suited for chatting and live discussion, but because it is not archived and not easily searchable, we discourage using it for anything else.

 **Have you gotten your question answered?** If you use any of these mechanisms to interact with HoloViz developers and find that we answered your question, or even if you just looked for a long time and finally